 The holidays creep closer with every passing day; now that Halloween is over we’re all going to start hearing Christmas songs wherever we go.
+And when you think of your artsy friend, it’s hard to know what they want for their studio that they don’t already have.
 If you are hoping to get a jump on your holiday shopping for your favorite painter, artist or writer friend, check out these gifts, perfect for birthdays, Christmas, Hanukkah or any other occasion.
+Finding gifts for artists doesn’t need to seem so hard.

 Looking for a great gift for your favorite English major?
 We all read The Great Gatsby in high school.
 Your English major friend will love this duvet cover because it reminds them of one of their favorite books, not some boring book he read in high school.